What does this measure?

 Notes about the data

-School nurses gather this information annually from students' school health record, physician reports, and parent information forms.
+School nurses gather this information annually from students school health record, physician reports, and parent information forms.
 A variety of factors can impact asthma rates, including socioeconomic factors.
 Therefore, when comparing rates across geographic areas, information such as access to medical care must also be considered.
 The figures are not age-adjusted, so some of the differences may be due to differences in the age distribution of students in each community.